Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 - This season, the Hurricanes won ATS in their only game as a favorite of 10.5 points or more.

-- Miami has hit the over in 50% of its opportunities this year (four times over eight games with a set point total).
+- Miami's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

 - Miami is 4-0 against the spread and 3-1 overall in games when it records more than 28.5 points.

-- Miami is 2-1 against the spread and 2-1 overall when the team picks up over 427.8 yards.
+- When Miami churns out more than 427.8 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Hurricanes have turned the ball over 11 times this season, two more turnovers than the Yellow Jackets have forced (9).
+- This year, the Hurricanes have turned the ball over 11 times, two more than the Yellow Jackets' takeaways (9).

 - Find the latest spread and moneyline odds for Miami at SISportsbook.